 Finally, the really gnarly stuff.

 A lot of work and money has gone into creating this universe and we share a common responsibility to make sure that it stays viable and healthy.
-So if you are running a for profit spin-off we expect you to pay a royalty to Witchards for use of the universe and existing content.
+That means if you are running a “for profit” spin-off we require you to pay a royalty to Witchards for use of the universe and existing content.
+These will be negotiated on a case by case basis.
 Reach out to us and we’ll talk you through the process.
 It sounds a lot worse than it is, we promise.